Student Code of Conduct (Policy 3.090)

 - Firearms and Lethal Weapons:

-- Florida and Federal laws prohibit the possession or use of firearms or other weapons on College property, except as authorized in support of school-sanctioned activities.
+- State and Federal laws prohibit the possession or use of firearms or other weapons on College property, except as authorized in support of school-sanctioned activities.
+A lethal weapon is defined as any firearm, device, instrument, material, or any other substance that is capable of producing great bodily harm or death from the manner it is used or intended to be used.
 With exception, persons aged 18 years or older may lawfully possess a concealed firearm or other weapon for self-defense or other lawful purpose within the interior of a private conveyance (vehicle) without a license, if the firearm or other weapon is securely encased or is otherwise not readily accessible for immediate use.
 Possession or use of a firearm or other weapon on College property outside of a private vehicle or otherwise not in compliance with state law will be subject to disciplinary sanction.

 - Gambling or other illegal or unauthorized games or contests of chance are not permitted on College premises or at any College-sponsored events held off campus.

-- Harassment (based on protected class): Harassment is unwelcome conduct that is so severe, pervasive, and objectively offensive that it effectively bars the target’s equal access to educational resources, opportunities or benefits.
-Prohibited harassment of an individual is physical, verbal, or nonverbal conduct based on the student’s race, color, religion, gender, national origin, disability, age, veterans’ status, sexual orientation or marital status or any other basis prohibited by law or College policy that is so severe, persistent or pervasive that a reasonable individual in that situation would find that conduct:
+- Harassment (based on protected class): Harassment is unwelcome conduct that is so severe, pervasive, and objectively offensive that it effectively bars the target’s equal access to educational resources, opportunities, or benefits.
+Prohibited harassment of an individual is physical, verbal, or nonverbal conduct based on the student’s race, color, religion, gender, national origin, disability, age, veterans’ status, sexual orientation, marital status, or any other basis prohibited by law or College policy that is so severe, persistent, or pervasive that a reasonable individual in that situation would find that conduct:

 - Affects an individual’s ability to participate in or benefit from an educational program or activity, or creates an intimidating, hostile, or offensive educational environment;